banesullivan/scooby/README.md

 A Great Dane turned Python environment detective

-This is a toolset to easily report your Python environment's package versions and hardware resources.
+This is a lightweight toolset to easily report your Python environment's package versions and hardware resources.

 Install from [PyPI](https://pypi.org/project/scooby/):